FabiowQuixada/isml-linter/README.md

 }
 ```

-Note that according to the above configurations, the following templates would be ignored by Isml Linter:
+Note that according to the above configurations, the following templates would be ignored by ISML Linter:

 - registerEmail.isml
 - some/path/welcomeEmail.isml